THE GIRLS’ EMPOWERMENT GUIDES ARE BACK!! Buy 2 or more and get 25% off! LEARN MORE »

 As mothers we know that when you have kids, sometimes your best plans need to change course.
 I believe making a holiday action plan and being intentional and mindful about possible stressors and your strategies to overcome them is time well spent even if the plan ultimately shifts.

-To help you experience more joy and peace this holiday, I outlined my entire strategy in the Inner Rainbow Project’s Survival Guide for Moms of Tween Girls.
+To help you experience more joy and peace this holiday, I outlined my entire strategy in the Inner Rainbow Project’s Holiday Happiness Guide for Moms of Tween Girls.

 It’s full of creative, engaging and most importantly CONFIDENCE-BUILDING activities for girls.
 Instead of spending her break connected to her cell phone, you can see how many things on the list you can accomplish.
 You’ll both increase your happiness and improve your relationship.

 Join below and you’ll also be added to my newsletter and be the first to receive info about new resources, bonuses and other information to help you raise your confident daughter.